 In December 1862, Banks transferred to New Orleans with 30,000 soldiers whom he helped recruit from the New England area.
 There, he replaced fellow Massachusetts resident and political general Benjamin F. Butler as commander of the Department of the Gulf.
 During his first few months in command, Banks focused on easing tensions in New Orleans attributed to Butler’s harsh occupation policies.

 In May 1863, Banks led an expeditionary force up the Mississippi River past Baton Rouge to subdue the river town of Port Hudson.
-After reducing Port Hudson, Banks was to proceed upriver and to assist Major General Ulysses S. Grant in capturing the Confederate stronghold at Vicksburg, but events did not go as planned.
+After reducing Port Hudson, Banks was to proceed upriver and assist Major General Ulysses S. Grant in capturing the Confederate stronghold at Vicksburg, but events did not go as planned.
 Rebels defenders repulsed attacks on May 27 and June 14, 1863, resulting in high Union casualties.
 Among the Federal troops taking part in the assaults were the 1st and 3rd Louisiana Native Guard, the first all-black units to fight in the Civil War.
 Unable to overpower the defenders of Port Hudson, Banks settled on investing the town.
 Because of this decision, Banks’ instructions to assist Grant proved fruitless.
 The defenders at Port Hudson did not submit until July 9, after they received word that Vicksburg had surrendered on July 4.
 Despite his failure to support Grant, Banks received an official “Thanks of Congress” for his part in securing control of the Mississippi River.

-While Banks and Grant were establishing Union domination of the Mississippi River, France was installing a puppet regime in Mexico, ruled by the Emperor Maximilian I. Fearing that the new Mexican monarch might aid Texas and the Confederacy, Union officials ordered Banks to establish a military presence in Texas.
+While Banks and Grant were establishing Union domination of the Mississippi River, France was installing a puppet regime in Mexico, ruled by Emperor Maximilian I. Fearing that the new Mexican monarch might aid Texas and the Confederacy, Union officials ordered Banks to establish a military presence in Texas.
 In the autumn of 1863, Banks led two combined Army-Navy expeditions into Texas.
 The first resulted in a humiliating Union defeat, as a Confederate garrison of thirty-six infantrymen repulsed an amphibious assault by 5,000 Federals at the Second Battle of Sabine Pass on September 8, 1863.
 Banks returned to Texas two months later and landed an invasion force near the mouth of the Rio Grande on November 2, 1863.
-He quickly occupied Brownsville, Texas and surrounding coastal regions, discouraging French support of the Confederacy.
+He quickly occupied Brownsville, Texas, and surrounding coastal regions, discouraging French support of the Confederacy.

 Red River Campaign

-Banks’ success in November fueled the aspirations of President Lincoln and Army Chief-of-Staff Henry Halleck to subjugate Texas.
+Banks’ success in November fueled the aspirations of President Lincoln and Army Chief-of-Staff Henry W. Halleck to subjugate Texas.
 Over the objections of Ulysses S. Grant and Banks, Halleck ordered Banks to mount an offensive up the Red River to gain control of northwestern Louisiana and to secure a passageway to invade eastern Texas.
 The three-pronged attack, using a combined army-navy force, started on March 12, 1864.
 Two months later, Banks limped back to New Orleans, after failing to reach Shreveport, suffering high casualties, and leaving the Trans-Mississippi area in Confederate hands.
-The debacle ruined Banks’ military career.
+The Red River Campaign ruined Banks’ military career.

-Shortly after Banks returned to southern Louisiana, the U.S. War Department issued General Orders No. 192, on May 7, 1864.
+Shortly after Banks returned to southern Louisiana, the U.S. War Department issued General Orders, No. 192, on May 7, 1864.
 The order placed the Department of the Gulf under the dominion of the newly created Division of West Mississippi, commanded by Major General Edward Canby.
 Reduced to an administrative role, Banks would never again command troops in the field.

 Return to the East